microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 # XNNPACK Execution Provider

-Accelerate ONNX models on Android devices and WebAssembly with ONNX Runtime and the XNNPACK execution provider. [(XNNPACK)](https://github.com/google/XNNPACK) is a highly optimized library of floating-point neural network inference operators for ARM, WebAssembly, and x86 platforms.
+Accelerate ONNX models on Android/iOS devices and WebAssembly with ONNX Runtime and the XNNPACK execution provider. [(XNNPACK)](https://github.com/google/XNNPACK) is a highly optimized library of floating-point neural network inference operators for ARM, WebAssembly, and x86 platforms.

 ## Contents
 {: .no_toc }